 Three Prong Approach to Increase Campus Faculty Diversity:

-- Introduces early-career diverse faculty that might not otherwise have considered our type of institution to the advantages of a SUNY comprehensive college.
+- Introduces early-career diverse faculty that might not otherwise have considered our type of institution to the advantages of a SUNY comprehensive university.

 - Provides outstanding mentorship and support to increase future success and retention.

-- Increases opportunities for existing faculty and students to work with WSTEM and URM early career faculty, thus enriching each comprehensive college campus and creating a collaborative network across New York State.
+- Increases opportunities for existing faculty and students to work with WSTEM and URM early career faculty, thus enriching each comprehensive university campus and creating a collaborative network across New York State.

 - PRODiG Fellows will receive a two-year non-renewable contract